 The primary analysis will be conducted in the intention-to-treat population being all randomised patients except those deleted due to withdrawal of consent^{91,94,95}.
-Two sensitivity analyses will be conducted including two per-protocol populations; i.e. 1) excluding all patients with a major protocol violation defined as the two registered PaO2s in one 12-hour interval are either at least 1.0 kPa above the PaO2 target if oxygen is administrated (FiO2 above 0.21 or any oxygen flow) OR both at least 1.0 kPa below the PaO2 target with concomitant FiO2 below 1.0; 2) excluding all patients with a major protocol violation defined as the highest PaO2 being at least 1.0 kPa above the PaO2 target if oxygen is administered in four consecutive 12-hour intervals OR the lowest PaO2 being at least 1.0 kPa below the PaO2 target with a concomitant FiO2 below 1.0 kPa above the PaO2 being at least 1.0 kPa below the PaO2 target with a concomitant FiO2 below 1.0 kPa below 1.0 kPa below the PaO2 target with a concomitant FiO2 below 1.0 kPa below 1.0 kPa below the PaO2 target with a concomitant FiO2 below 1.0 kPa below 1.0 kPa below the PaO2 target with a concomitant FiO2 below 1.0 kPa below 1.0 kPa below the PaO2 target with a concomitant FiO2 below 1.0 in four consecutive 12-hour intervals.
+Two sensitivity analyses will be conducted including two per-protocol populations; i.e. 1) excluding all patients with a major protocol violation defined as the two registered PaO2s in one 12-hour interval are either at least 1.0 kPa above the PaO2 target if oxygen is administrated (FiO2 above 0.21 or any oxygen flow) OR both at least 1.0 kPa below the PaO2 target with concomitant FiO2 below 1.0; 2) excluding all patients with a major protocol violation defined as the highest PaO2 being at least 1.0 kPa above the PaO2 target if oxygen is administered in four consecutive 12-hour intervals OR the lowest PaO2 being at least 1.0 kPa below the PaO2 target with a concomitant FiO2 below 1.0 in four consecutive 12-hour intervals.

 The primary analysis of the primary outcome (90 days mortality) will be a generalised linear model with a log-link and binomial error distribution adjusting for the stratification values listed in 3.2.
 Significance of the intervention will be assessed based on p-values form this regression and risk ratios with 95% confidence intervals are readily available from this regression.
 The primary analysis will be supplemented with Kaplan-Meyer plots (not accounting for stratification variables) and Cox proportional hazard models with adjustment for stratification variables.
-The primary analysis of all dichotomous outcomes at 90 days will compare the two intervention groups by binary logistic regression analysis with adjustment for stratification variables96.
+The primary analysis of all dichotomous outcomes at 90 days will compare the two intervention groups by binary logistic regression analysis with adjustment for stratification variables.